 Dr. Kim Roberts, security studies expert, discusses how the COVID-19 pandemic has changed thinking around national security and the US role in the world, and outlines the uncertainties ahead.

-Dr. Kim Roberts is a nonresident senior fellow with the Scowcroft Center for Strategy and Security’s Scowcroft Strategy Initiative.
+Dr. Kim Roberts was a nonresident senior fellow with the Scowcroft Center for Strategy and Security’s Scowcroft Strategy Initiative.
 Among her research interests is the growing influence of actors outside the government, including Multi-National Corporations, in the global decision-making process.
 She is also teaching International Relations at Georgetown University.

 Dr. Roberts was previously vice president for government affairs at Science Applications International Corporation.
 In this position, she managed a significant part of the company’s legislative portfolio.
 She also directed SAIC’s external relationships – overseeing the company’s role as a thought leader in the Washington community.
 Prior to joining SAIC, Dr. Roberts served as the US Army’s Public Affairs Officer in Okinawa, Japan, receiving the Commander’s Award for Civilian Service.